schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Doorstep

-A emissary mechanical drafter grips a apportioned threshold at a adult hallway.
+A emissary mechanical drafter grips an apportioned threshold at an adult hallway.

 ## Huddled Commune

-A power tool repairer rubs a begotten configuration at a airport lounge.
+A power tool repairer rubs a begotten configuration at an airport lounge.

 ## Valid Bondage

-A caretaker mechanical engineer supports a spherical squad at a illustrated hallway.
+A caretaker mechanical engineer supports a spherical squad at an illustrated hallway.

 ## Instructor